mrgian/kubernetes-nextcloud-deploy/README.md

 The Nextcloud instance will be available at the shown URL.

 ## Configure reverse proxy in Nginx
-If you are running Kubernetes in Minikube, you may want your Nextcloud instance to be accessible from outsite.
+If you are running Kubernetes in Minikube, you may want your Nextcloud instance to be accessible from outside.
 You can setup a reverse proxy with Nginx

 Edit nginx.conf: